hypertidy/PROJ/cran-comments.md

 # PROJ 0.5.0

-This will be closely followed by an update to reproj.
+Update to PROJ to couple with new reproj.
 There are some complications in downstream tests in mapscanner but I will work with Mark to update asap.

 ## Test environments

 * local ubuntu
-* win-builder (devel and release)
+* win-builder (devel)
-* macbuilder
+* macos on rhub

 ## R CMD check results